Sunday, November 7, 2010

 Lone Wolf Glock Conversion Barrel Range Report And Review

-I recently decided to try my luck at the Lone Wolf conversion barrel for my Glock 23.
+I recently decided to try my luck with the Lone Wolf conversion barrel for my Glock 23.

 The particular Lone Wolf barrel I purchased converts my stock G23 .40 S&W pistol, making it possible for me to utilize the less expensive 9mm round because I’m a cheap bastard and because the .40 caliber round is frightening to me and the recoil hurts my delicate hands.